 “It’s transformational.
 When we started with Strategex, we were barely growing.
-Today, we are 2 points above our market — I don’t think we’d be on the same path if we hadn’t embraced the work.”
+After 80/20, we grew 2 points above our market — I don’t think we’d have taken the same path if we hadn’t embraced the work.”

 The Strategex Key Ratio, Explained